Chinook Jargon: Origins

-Whether Jargon was a post-contact or pre-contact language has been the subject of debate among scholars.
 In 2016, linguist John Lyon studied the word lists collected by Francis Drake and his crew on the 1579 voyage that took them to the Oregon coast.
 Lyon compared the seven words and phrases found on the Native vocabulary list recorded by Drake and his men with the vocabularies of Native languages on the west coast (Lyon 2016).

 Of the five single words on the list, Lyon found that the word petáh, which was the Native word for a root that can be eaten raw or made into cakes called cheepe, were meaning matches for the Jargon words 'wapato' (a root that tastes like a potato) and 'chaplill', the word for the bread cakes made from this root (Lyon 2016:41).
 The word recorded for 'king' by Drake was 'hióh' (recorded also as 'hioghe').
 Lyon thought it was a match for the Wawa word hi-yú, meaning a gathering, or much, plenty.
 Lyon was not able to conclude whether Drake encountered people of the Northwest Coast.

 In 2021, Melissa Darby studied the ethnographic records and the records left by Francis Drake's expedition.
 She found new evidence that the people Drake met were speaking some Jargon words to Drake and his men.

-The pre-contact hypothesis states that the language developed prior to European settlement as an intra-indigenous contact language in a region marked by divisive geography and intense linguistic diversity.
-It eventually expanded to incorporate elements of European languages, with approximately 15 percent of its lexicon derived from French.
-The Jargon also acquired English loanwords, and its written form is entirely in the Duployan shorthand created by French priest Émile Duployé.